halvorlinder/IT1909---Quiz-App-Project/README.md

 - [Leaderboard](Quiz-app/core/src/main/java/core/Leaderboard.java) - Contains the name of the quiz related to this leaderboard, list of all the scores and the highest score you could get on this quiz

 - [Score](Quiz-app/core/src/main/java/core/Score.java) - Contains the name of a user and the number of points

+### constants

+- [Constants](Quiz-app/core/src/main/java/io/constants/Constants.java) - A class that contains all magic numbers as contants for the core module.

 ### io